teticio/python-envy/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:
+This extension has the following settings:

 * `pythonEnvy.enable`: Enable/disable automatic Python environment activation for this Workspace or globally.
 Set to `false` by default.
 * `pythonEnvy.venv`: Location of the virtual environments.
 Set to `.venv` by default.